Skip to content

 When AllowTenantRoles = false the CRUD endpoints refuse Side = Tenant create requests with a 403 problem detail; Host and Both roles remain fully available.

 GranitRole rows live in the Identity DbContext (e.g. OpenIddictDbContext) and RoleMetadata rows live in the host DbContext that implements IPermissionGrantDbContext.
-The IGranitRoleOrchestrator serialises the two writes with a compensating-write strategy:
+IGranitRoleOrchestrator keeps the two writes in lockstep with an atomic shared-connection transaction by default (PR #1097 / #1110), and falls back to a compensating-write strategy only when the deployment cannot expose a shared connection:

 sequenceDiagram